itwela/AboutMe/README.md

 * 📚 Pursuing a Bachelors Degree in Software Engineering @ Western Governors University
 * 📈 5+ years experience trading markets such as: Stocks, Crypto, Cfds and commodities
-* 💻 Currently developing a site to track the preformance of my trading portfolio
+* 💻 Currently job hunting